 \section{Introduction}

-The advent of gravitational wave astronomy, marked by the historic detection of binary black hole merging \cite{LIGOScientific:2016aoc,LIGOScientific:2016sjg,LIGOScientific:2017bnn,LIGOScientific:2017ycc,LIGOScientific:2017vwq}, has opened a new window into the study of strong gravitational phenomena.
-A key observable in such events is the ringdown phase, during which the merged black hole settles down into a stationary state by emitting gravitational radiation characterized by a discrete set of damped oscillations, known as quasi-normal modes (QNMs).
-Black holes are always in perturbed states due to the interaction with other black holes, fields or neutron stars.
-QNMs are determined by the black hole parameters and the corresponding model. (for more about QNMs see the reviews \cite{Kokkotas:1999bd,Konoplya:2011qq}).
-Not only the QNMs provide a testbed for general relativity in strong-field regime, but also serve as a probe for modifications of gravity or matter couplings.
+The advent of gravitational wave astronomy, marked by the historic detection of binary black hole mergers \cite{LIGOScientific:2016aoc,LIGOScientific:2016sjg}, has opened a new window for studying strong gravitational phenomena.
+A key observable in such events is the ringdown phase, during which the merged black hole settles into a stationary state by emitting gravitational radiation characterized by a discrete set of damped oscillations known as quasi-normal modes (QNMs).
+Black holes are constantly in perturbed states due to the interactions with other black holes, fields, or neutron stars.
+QNMs are determined by the black hole parameters and the underlying theoretical model (for reviews on QNMs, see \cite{Kokkotas:1999bd,Konoplya:2011qq}).

+Not only the QNMs provide a test bed for general relativity in the strong-field regime, but they also serve as probes for modifications of gravity or matter couplings.
 Horndeski gravity \cite{Horndeski:1974wa} is the most well-known theory in modified gravity.
-A subclass of Horndeski Lagrangian which includes non-minimal interactions between scalar fields and curvature tensors, has received considerable attention recently \cite{Clifton:2011jh}.
-In particular, the kinetic coupling of scalar field to the Einstein tensor have been widely studied for their distinctive phenomenological implications.
-The inflationary models of slow-roll phase \cite{Amendola:1993uh,Sushkov:2009hk,Artymowski:2012is}, the red-shift behavior of perturbation during inflation \cite{Papantonopoulos:2019eff,Dalianis:2019vit}, and the cosmological models of dark matter \cite{Abreu:1994fd,Mannheim:2005bfa,Saridakis:2010mf,Mannheim:2010neu}.
+A subclass of the Horndeski Lagrangian that includes non-minimal interactions between scalar fields and curvature tensors has received considerable attention due to its distinctive phenomenological implications \cite{Clifton:2011jh}.
+This includes inflationary models with a slow-roll phase \cite{Amendola:1993uh,Sushkov:2009hk,Artymowski:2012is}, the redshift behavior of perturbations during inflation \cite{Papantonopoulos:2019eff,Dalianis:2019vit}, and cosmological models of dark matter \cite{Abreu:1994fd,Mannheim:2005bfa,Saridakis:2010mf}.